PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/launch.rst

 [Launch]
 ========

-This document covers all the launcher.ini values in the :ini-section:`![Launch]` section.

-The :ini-section:`![Launch]` section provides details regarding the launching of the application and surrounding details.
+The ``[Launch]`` section provides details regarding the launching of the application and surrounding details.
+It's also the "general" section for things which aren't big enough to warrant their own section.

 .. ini-key:: [Launch]:AppName